practicode-org/runjail/readme.md

 - checks authentication token
 - upgrades connection to Websocket
 - does not allow parallel requests (one user can compile one program at a time)
-- controls maximum request rate
+- controls request rate limit

 - checks against limitations: size in bytes
 - searches for forbidden symbols